 - Relevant MEd (or equivalent) degree

-- A cumulative weighted average of at least 60% for the research component of the relevant master’s degree
+- A weighted average of at least 60% for the research component of the relevant master’s degree

 Students for the PhD degree must:

 - submit a research proposal during the first year of registration and defend it successfully before a panel of examiners appointed by the Dean, in collaboration with the relevant head of department, supervisor and research coordinator, before they can start with the research;

 - apply for ethical clearance to the relevant head of department and Ethics Committee and only commence with field work once the application for ethical clearance has been approved by the Ethics Committee;

 - annually present a progress report on the research to the supervisor.
 Continued reregistration depends on satisfactory progress annually;

 - attend all research capacity building sessions on quantitative and qualitative research at doctoral level;